tasha-2000/Spotify-Soul-Recommender/README.md

 ### 2. Install Dependencies

 Make sure you have Python 3.8 or higher installed.
-Install poetry if you don't already have it.
+Install Poetry if you don't already have it.

 ```bash
 pip install poetry